Awards and grants

 exclusively to guitarists, this grant is accompanied by the annual loan of a jazz

-during the Montreal Guitar Show.
+guitar from the Ste-Cat collection.
 Alain Simard has been named an ambassador of the

 faculty’s jazz department.